mouseless/json-concepts/specs/08-references/05-injections.md

 ## No Path

-When an injection does not have a `@path` meta-data, it means its definition is going to be injected at the root.
+When an injection does not have a `@path` meta-data, it means that its definition is going to be injected at the root.
 Below is an example;

 `CONCEPTS 1: class.concepts.json`